 Even honey bees differ in hues from one race to another, though I’m yet to come across a completely black honey bee.
 That doesn’t mean it doesn’t exist, though.

 Not all wasps are keen on bee meat.
 We know of hornets and yellow jackets because they have a taste for bee larvae, and they attack and kill colonies.

-Other wasps, depending on their natural surroundings, are happier targeting other insects such as grasshoppers.
-Therefore, it is possible to find them living around the same area, even though they will never be roommates.
+Other wasps, depending on their natural surroundings, are happier targeting other insects, such as grasshoppers.
+Therefore, it is possible to find them living in the same area, even though they will never be roommates.

 FAQ: Can bees swim?

 If they can, they aren’t particularly good at it.
 When providing water for your bees, you are required to offer some floatation device in the form of some small sticks or gravel in order to keep them from drowning.

 They even drown in syrup, for instance, when the feed is placed in a frame feeder.
 It is vital to remember to add some small twigs to prevent drowning.

 Surprisingly, Yes…well, sort of.
 According to the ARC Centre of Excellence in Vision Science in Australia, scientists have determined that bees can recognize a pattern with up to 3 elements, such as dots, and scientists believe they can be trained to recognize a pattern with four elements.
 It looks like your worker bees are ready for pre-school.